MarkusEhrlinger/Wind-Turbine-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/132265260/236621698-04bb25a7-0124-4fa8-8d1a-f5def164a89f.png)

-After removing the empty cells for the bearing temperature as well, 150.087 rows left.
+After removing the empty cells and the 99999 cells from the bearing temperature as well, 148.847 rows left.

+I repeated the steps for the other columns, try to automate it.

 ---------------------------------------------------------------------------------------------------------------------------